LibrePCB/librepcb-website/content/donate/_index.md

 ### Ordering PCBs at AISLER

 You want to order a PCB designed with LibrePCB?
 In that case you can support LibrePCB by ordering your PCBs at [AISLER](https://aisler.net/partners/librepcb)!
-No separate payment for the donation is needed – just create a ZIP of your whole LibrePCB project directory, upload it to [aisler.net](https://aisler.net/partners/librepcb) and order PCBs as usual.
+No separate payment for the donation is needed – just export your LibrePCB project to a `*.lppz` file (in the "File" menu of the schematic- or board editor), upload it to [aisler.net](https://aisler.net/partners/librepcb) and order PCBs as usual.
 AISLER will then automatically make a donation to LibrePCB.